Golden-winged Cacique

 Colors

-Glossy jet-black body with vibrant golden-yellow shoulder patches and rump; pale ivory or bluish-white bill; light-colored iris.
+Glossy black body with vibrant golden-yellow shoulder patches (epaulets) and a bright yellow rump.
+Features a pale ivory bill and striking white or light blue eyes.

 Key Features